tu-delft-library/il-master-thesis-guide/book/4-process-sources.md

 - [4c.
 Synthesise](4c-synthesise.md) - comparing sources, or connecting the findings in the literature to your research results

 ## Test Your Knowledge
-Before studying the recap and additional skills useful for your MSc thesis; take this knowledge test to find out how much you already know:
+Before studying the recap and additional skills useful for your master thesis; take this knowledge test to find out how much you already know:

 <iframe src="https://tudelft.h5p.com/content/1292839990590939467/embed" aria-label="4 - Process - Knowledge Test" width="1088" height="637" frameborder="0" allowfullscreen="allowfullscreen" allow="autoplay *; geolocation *; microphone *; camera *; midi *; encrypted-media *"></iframe><script src="https://tudelft.h5p.com/js/h5p-resizer.js" charset="UTF-8"></script>

-## Process Template for Your MSc Thesis
+## Template for Process
 The template for Process is still under development.